 Guest judges award cash prizes for Best Sales Pitch, Best Product, Best Stand and Judges’ Choice.

-The Children’s Business Fair is a one-day marketplace that gives you the opportunity to launch and showcase your very own businesses, learn what it takes to be an entrepreneur and earn your own money.
+The Children’s Business Fair is a one-day marketplace that gives you the opportunity to launch your very own businesses, sell in an authentic environment and earn your own money.

 Entrepreneurs aged 7 to 17 on the date of the business fair can participate.